 Walt Disney World (Name: Haunted Mansion; Location: Liberty Square) – Sorry WDW but you come in near the bottom.
 The interactive queue line is awesome and beats your Disneyland counterpart for sure, but there are a few innovations at Disneyland that keep it one step ahead of you.

-Hong Kong Disneyland (Name: Mystic Manor; Location: Mystic Point) – Different from all the other versions in a creative and unique way this is an amazing ride not just because it is a Haunted Mansion ride but because it will blow your mind.
+Hong Kong Disneyland (Name: Mystic Manor; Location: Mystic Point) – Different from all the other versions in a creative and unique way.
+This is an amazing ride that elevates the idea of the Haunted Mansion to a whole new levvel.
 Utilizing the most sophisticated technology available, including the trackless ride system, the attraction takes you through an adventure with Albert the monkey who unwittingly releases the magic inside an enchanted box which brings the mansion to life.
 The use of sound, light, computer imagery, and a mind-boggling final scene in which an entire room transforms before your eyes is something to be seen.
 If you get the chance this is a must-see attraction to be sure!

 Disneyland Paris (Name: Phantom Manor; Location: Frontierland) – Not as technologically sophisticated as the ride in Hong Kong, this one is still my favorite because it tells a more complete story than any of the others.
 Mystic Manor is more of an adventure in one specific moment in time and the other three Haunted Mansions are more of a conglomeration of ghostly tales.
 Phantom Manor is one story from beginning to end of a mourning bride and the fate that befalls her.
 Perhaps its my favorite because it is so different than the others and yet built within the same spirit.
 If you picked any of the other versions, you would have a more than defensible argument for selecting them.
 They are all attractions worthy of being admired.